 Atauro

 The mountainous tropical island of Atauro, situated thirty kilometers north of Dili in the Wetar strait, is 24 kilometers long by 10 kilometers wide.
-It has a population of 8000 people who mostly live in two villages on the island;s eastern side.
+It has a population of 12,000 people who mostly live in two villages on the island’s eastern side.
 There are only few motor vehicles in the island making from it a great place for hiking and wildlife exploration.

 Atauro mountainous lays across the entire island and its highest point is Mt.
-Manucoco, with 995 mt.
-It is possible to climb the mountain starting at Villa.
-There are also some mountainous villages that can be visited during the trek, which are famous for their handicrafts.
+Manucoco, with 995m.
+It is possible to climb the mountain starting at Villa, with a local guide essential as it is a sacred peak and easy to get lost.
+Guides can be organised through your accommodation.

 How to hike in Timor